Danica Roem, Trans History Maker, Fights Another Anti-LGBT Candidate—and Their Donors—in Virginia

 When asked by The Daily Beast whether Eagle Forum also supported McGinn because of her stance on LGBT rights and equality, Schlafly Cori said, “Let’s just take T of that,” and said she thought it was “awful and unfair” that “transgender athletes who were born men are allowed to compete against women.”

-She also said that trans people serving in the military “need daily medical care and the military shouldn’t have to pay for that.”
-(Schlafly Cori is incorrect: The actual cost of trans-related care is less than 1 per cent of the military’s health budget.)
+She also claimed that trans people serving in the military “need daily medical care and the military shouldn’t have to pay for that.”
+(The actual cost of trans-related care is less than 1 per cent of the military’s health budget.)

 When asked if Eagle Forum was also supporting McGinn because Roem herself is transgender, Schlafly Cori said, “We would oppose anyone who supported the ERA, which Danica Roem does.”